 120 Hz LightBoost: CRT quality motion

-The backlight is strobed briefly, once per refresh, eliminating sample-and-hold.
+The backlight is strobed briefly, once per refresh, for low persistence.

 With LightBoost, 120fps @ 120Hz has 85% to 92% less motion blur than 60Hz.